Anthony Reynolds: Other work

-He has collaborated with many other artists, both as a co-composer and producer, including Momus, Colin Wilson, Dan Fante, Vashti Bunyan, Kirk lake, Martin Carr, Dot Allison, Kirk lake, Charlotte Greig and the Italian groups Hollowblue and Marti and the Spanish group Migala.
+He has collaborated with many other artists, both as a co-composer and producer, including Momus, Colin Wilson, Dan Fante, Vashti Bunyan, Kirk lake, Martin Carr, Dot Allison, Kirk lake, Ian M Hazeldine (in 2019 on the single In A Café At The End Of The World by Anthonymes), Charlotte Greig and the Italian groups Hollowblue and Marti and the Spanish group Migala.
 In 2000, he sang with the Moscow Philharmonic on an album by the French film composer Franck Roussel.

 In 2016 he composed soundtracks to two feature-length films: Open my Eyes and an adaptation of the Colin Wilson novel, Adrift in Soho.
 The latter was released via Amazon Prime in 2020.

 Reynolds has also written five full-length biographies.
 The first, on the 1960s group The Walker Brothers, was released in the UK and US by Jawbone press in August 2009.
 The second, a commission by Plexus books, on the singer-songwriter Jeff Buckley, was published again in both countries in July that year.
 In 2011, Leonard Cohen – a remarkable life, Reynolds' biography on Leonard Cohen, was published by Omnibus press.
 It has since gone on to be published in twelve languages.
 In 2015 his biography of the band Japan: A foreign place was released via Burning shed followed by 'Cries and Whispers' in 2017 which details the solo careers of all Ex-Japan members.
 Both these books were translated into Japanese.
 In 2020 he also edited and contributed to Stephen Holden's 'Adolescent Alternatives' an account of early Japan.

 Since 1992, Reynolds has also worked occasionally as a journalist, writing essays and critiques for various magazines in the UK and the US, most notably Stop Smiling magazine, Classic Pop, Shindig and The Sunday Express.

 In 2002, Les Disques du Crépuscule published a collection of his lyrics, poetry and prose entitled "These Roses taste like ashes".